People Justify Themselves So Much When It Comes to Not Playing A Fighting Game

 "is the netcode good"

-"Is it a dead game" (Someone talking about steamcharts or going "dead series" "dead anime" etc is a pop-culture discussion equivalent of someone saying the n word or complaining about Woke/DEI/whatever the next buzzword will be.
+"Is it a dead game" (Specifically, to me someone talking about steamcharts is like hearing someone complain about Woke/DEI.
 Zero value in listening to what this person says)

 "what's the tierlists"

-"Is Character X good at specific thing Y" (people ask ultra technical questions at day 0 beta and as if this will matter to them they're gonna play Daigo or something)
+"Is Character X good at specific thing Y" (people ask ultra technical questions at day 0 beta as if they're pro players when they'll never reach this level anyway)

-When a fighting game releases, both neophytes and people used to fighting games have been formatted to think in a certain way and always ask these same questions.
-They need to be comforted in their choice of playing or not playing the fighting game.
+When it comes to fighting game releases, people have been formatted to think in a certain way and always ask these same questions.
+They need to be comforted in their choice of not playing the game.

 People have been formatted by social media era to always have an opinion on something.
 I don't need a "good" reason to explain why I'm not playing Alt Sonic Yoru no Kimi or Hikatteru Yami Golgo 33.
-I'm simply not interested.
-But it feels as if people forgot you can say this these past 10 years, and need to make up excuses.
+I'm simply not interested, not gonna make up excuses.

-Moreover, we are always pressured to have the "good" opinion, that you're liking or disliking the series for the "right" reasons.
+Moreover, we are always pressured to have the "good" opinion, to like or dislike a series for the "right" reasons.
 It's the usual problem I always bring up in how people always need to show they have the moralistic higher ground and aren't liking something "problematic" in a "problematic" way.

 I think it's partly linked to the internet's irony poisoning problem.
-It's like it's forbidden to earnestly just like or dislike something.
+It's like it's forbidden to earnestly like something.

-This is all an nth consequence of english pop culture discussion being so white and USAjin centered.
-With other languages copying whatever the english side does.
-I see it firsthand all the time with french and japanese.
+So I also think this is an nth consequence of english pop culture discussion being so white and USAjin centered.
+And how other languages discussions tend to copy what the English side do.
+I see it firsthand all the time with french and japanese discourses copying english ones.

 And needless to say being black doesn't mean you automatically know how society is based on racism and how to fight it.
 But it helps.